-(1) There is established within the Ministry a local content department which shall be responsible for implementing the provisions of this Act.

-(2) The Department shall carry out the following functions-

-- (a) oversee, coordinate, and manage the development of local content in Uganda; - (b) advise Government on local content issues in Uganda; - (c) develop a national local content plan; - (d) approve local content plans; - (e) undertake public education on local content in Uganda; - (f) develop national content evaluation systems; - (g) develop guidelines for the implementation of local content in Uganda; - (h) monitor and evaluate the local content performance of local content entities in accordance with this Act; - (i) develop auditing procedures and audits for the purposes of monitoring compliance with this Act; - (j) provide definitions and indicators for the measurement of local content in Uganda; - (k) conduct studies and research to promote the development of local content in in Uganda; - (1) monitor and audit compliance with local content obligations under this Act; - (m) promote local content development in Uganda; and - (n) perform any other functions as may be assigned by the Minister.
+- (1) The department responsible for local content in the Ministry responsible for Finance shall be responsible for implementing the provisions of this Act. - (2) The department shall carry out the following functions- - (a) oversee, coordinate, and manage the development of local content in Uganda; - (b) advise Government on local content issues in Uganda; - (c) develop a national local content plan; - (d) approve local content plans; - (e) undertake public education on local content in Uganda; - (f) develop national content evaluation systems; - (g) develop guidelines for the implementation of local content in Uganda; - (h) monitor and evaluate the local content performance of local content entities in accordance with this Act; - (i) develop auditing procedures and audits for the purposes of monitoring compliance with this Act; - (j) provide definitions and indicators for the measurement of local content in Uganda; - (k) conduct studies and research to promote the development of local content in in Uganda; - (l) monitor and audit compliance with local content obligations under this Act;

-(3) The Department shall in reference to local content have the following powers to-

-- (a) institute local content inquiries; - (b) review contracts and activities in reference to local content obligations; - (c) review and approve contracts as prescribed in this Act; and - (d) order for the termination of contract;
+- (m) promote local content development in Uganda; and - (n) perform any other functions as may be assigned by the Minister. - (3) The department shall in reference to local content have the following powers to- - (a) institute local content inquiries; - (b) review contracts and activities in reference to local content obligations; - (c) review and approve contracts as prescribed in this Act; and - (d) recommend for termination of a contract.